IFRoS-ELTE/obj_manipulation/README.md

 The goal of this project is to enable a UR3 robotic arm to autonomously **detect, grasp, and place previously unseen rigid objects** into a basket.
 Using RGB-D perception, grasp planning, motion planning, and feedback control, the system aims to generalize across a wide variety of object shapes, sizes, and materials.

 # Docker Setup
-This project uses Docker with NVIDIA GPU support for ROS1 Melodic development.
+This project uses Docker with NVIDIA GPU support for ROS1 Noetic development.

 ### Prerequisites
 - Docker with NVIDIA Container Toolkit installed